Nonviolent Crisis Intervention® Training Program

 If someone in your care became disruptive or assaultive, what would you do?

 It’s difficult to predict exactly how you might respond during a crisis.
 Yet, as an educator, health care provider, or human service provider, you face challenging behavior and potentially dangerous situations every day.
 How you respond greatly determines the safety of everyone involved—and profoundly impacts your relationships with those in your care.
 Are you prepared?

 You can learn how to take control of an out-of-control situation.

 Any type of crisis incident—from a verbal outburst to physical aggression—is an unsettling experience for everyone involved.
 Educators, health care providers, and human service providers who are responsible for the safety of others as well as their own staff are especially likely to feel frightened, confused, and, worst of all, they wonder: “What could I have done to prevent this from happening?”
-In fact, staff’s own attitudes, fears, and anxieties can greatly influence whether a crisis is prevented or whether it further escalates.
+In fact, staff’s own attitudes, fears, and anxieties can greatly influence whether a crisis is prevented or whether it escalates further.

 You’ll feel calm and confident—instead of fearful and confused.